lajlev/jira-happyness/README.md

-# A simple extension to deliver Jira Happiness 🎊
+# A simple chrome extension to deliver Jira Happiness 🎊